mslaugh/Property-Inspection-Code-Sample/README.md

 4. Select the user by clicking the **checkbox** next to the user's Name.
 5. Click the **edit** link in the **Assigned license** section on the right portion of the page.
 6. Select a license for the user by clicking the **checkbox** next to the available license.
-7. Expand the license to show the different capbilities the license offers.
+7. Expand the license to show the different capabilities the license offers.
 8. Select the **Office Online**, **Office 365 Business**, **Exchange Online**, and **SharePoint Online** checkboxes.

 	![](https://raw.githubusercontent.com/OfficeDev/Property-Inspection-Code-Sample/master/Documents/licenses.jpg)

 9. Click **SAVE**.

+**List of users to grant licenses to**

 - Rob Barker alias: robb
 - Katie Jordan alias: katiej